6230P Driver Safety (Procedures)

 • Never drive a vehicle while impaired through fatigue, drug or alcohol use or lack of sleep.

-• Not use tobacco products in vehicle.
+• Not use tobacco or vaping products in college vehicles.

 • Not use college vehicles for personal use.